 How to Make Greek Chicken Salad

 - Assemble the salad.
-Grab a large bowl, or 4 separate salad bowls, and add in your lettuce.
+Grab a large mixing bowl, or 4 separate salad bowls, and add in your lettuce.
 Fill it with enough so that the bowl looks nice and full, but not overflowing.

 - Make and pour the dressing.
-Add all the dressing ingredients, except the oil, to a bowl or a mason jar with a lid.
+Add all the dressing ingredients, except the oil, to a medium bowl or a mason jar with a lid.
 Whisk or shake everything together.
 Slowly add the olive oil to combine, whisking along the way.
 Adjust seasoning to taste.

 - Add toppings and toss.
 Pour the dressing over the Greek salad with chicken and toss everything to combine.
 Garnish with parsley, salt, and pepper, and enjoy!